 - Broth (low-sodium) – Use your favorite store-bought broth or try adding homemade chicken stock, bone broth, or vegetable stock.

-- Ground ginger + Garlic powder – Now, usually I recommend that you always add fresh aromatics (ginger and garlic), but in this soup, I think the powdered stuff is better.
+- Ground ginger + Garlic powder – Now, I usually recommend that you always add fresh aromatics (ginger and garlic), but in this soup, I think the powdered stuff is better.
 Of course, either will do.
-Just remember that powdered seasonings are always more potent than fresh, so should you plan to add fresh garlic or ginger, add two to three times the amount called for in the recipe.
+Just remember that powdered seasonings are always more potent than fresh, so should you plan to add fresh garlic or fresh ginger, add two to three times the amount called for in the recipe.

 - Cornstarch – Visit any Chinese restaurant in the US and you’ll find that their egg drop soup is (almost) always thickened with a little cornstarch.
 That said it’s completely optional and adds little in terms of flavor.
-Always remember to mix your cornstarch in a little cold water before adding to your hot soup to prevent the cornstarch from clumping.
+Always remember to mix your cornstarch in a little cold water before adding it to your hot soup to prevent the cornstarch from clumping.

 - Sesame oil (optional) – You really only need a drop or two of sesame oil as it has a pretty strong flavor.
-If this is something you don’t have or can’t find it available, simply skip it.
+If this is something you don’t have or you can’t find it available, simply skip it.

 How to Make Egg Drop Soup